 How to Make a Virtual Tour

-Making your own digital tour is a process that ranges in difficulty.
+Making your own virtual tour for real estate or any other business is a process that ranges in difficulty.
 After all, it is quite easy to film a video or take some photos and merge them together.
 However, if you choose to create a 3D experience presented through software, you can expect to spend weeks to months working on it.

 Program-Ace designed an interactive virtual tour

 Firstly, you will need visual references (photos, videos, sketches, etc.) of the target location and its many areas.
 With the references, you can get to work creating the 3D environment and all accompanying 3D models.
-If you plan to make the models detailed and realistic, this stage will probably take up the bulk of the development time.
+If you plan to make the models detailed and realistic, e.g., if you are working with real estate, this stage will probably take up the bulk of the development time.
 After that, it is just a matter of importing the 3D assets into a development platform, building all your interactive functionality and packaging the app, and conducting plenty of testing.

 How much does it cost to create a virtual tour?

-If you have made the choice to build a 3D or VR application, you will probably need to employ a team of 3D modelers, developers, and other specialists (like a QA engineer, project manager) for one or several months, as well as purchasing necessary hardware and software.
+IIf you have made a choice to build a 3D or VR application, you will probably need to employ a team of 3D modelers, developers, and other specialists (like a QA engineer, or project manager) for one or several months, as well as purchasing necessary hardware and software.
 It is not uncommon for such projects to cost tens if not hundreds of thousands of dollars.

 Virtual tour design services

-Program-Ace is a qualified development company that provides digital solutions to enterprises in many industries.
-Our experience in VR development, 3D visualization, and digital transformation allows us to create virtual tours with amazing features and detail, like we did with the aforementioned Magrabi Store, VR Hotel, and BIM application.
+Program-Ace is a qualified custom software development company that provides digital solutions to enterprises in many industries.
+Our experience in VR development, 3D visualization, and digital transformation allows us to create virtual tours with amazing features and detail as we did with the aforementioned Magrabi Store, VR Hotel, and BIM application.

 All it takes to get started is to tell us what you expect and provide a few references.
-Your tour will be made according to these exact specifications.
-When you’re ready, just send us a message.
+Your solution will be made according to these exact specifications.
+When you’re ready to make a virtual tour, just send us a message.